Author Guidelines

 TABLES, FIGURES, AND EQUATIONS

-14. Equations, tables, figures, and appendices should be numbered consecutively.
-Equations should be placed on a separate line and place the equation number in the square bracket left of (the first line of) the equation with no indent.
-Tables and figures should be titled appropriately and be placed on the top of the figure or table.
+16. Equations, tables, figures, and appendices should be numbered consecutively.
+Equations should be placed on a separate line, and the equation number in the square bracket left of (the first line of) the equation with no indent.
+Tables and figures should be titled appropriately and placed at the top of the figure or table.
 Notes, references, and data sources should be placed under the table or figure.
+Please use 10 point Times New Roman font for explanations under tables and figures.